-This course includes principles and procedures involved in radiographic positioning of the entire cranium and facial bones, and reproductive systems.
+This course includes principles and procedures involved in radiographic positioning of the entire cranium and facial bones.
 Included is a review of radiographic anatomy on each procedure.
 Two hours lecture and two hours laboratory each week.
 Credit, three semester hours.
 (Prerequisite: RGT 1523 Radiographic Procedures II)